JanssenProject/jans/docs/README.md

 1. It will ask to enter an Unique ID (ex; 'test')
 2. It will ask to update optional fields. `enter` 'y' to confirm or 'n' to skip.
 3. If you enter 'y', It will show some optional fields as below:

     - 1 description
     - 2 redirectUris
     - 3 clientIds

 4. After completing 3rd steps enter `c` to continue.
 It will show all the data you provided.
 5. At the end it will ask for the confirmation to save it. enter `y` to continue.

+> description: Add some information related to the sector identifier

+> redirectUris: Add redirect url here

+> clientIds: add list of the client ID linked with sector identifier

 Please, see below results to better understand.

-- description: Add some information related to the sector identifier
-- redirectUris: Add redirect url here
-- clientIds: add list of client ID that uses sector Identifier

 ```
 Selection: 2